Table of Contents

 In the same year, his first short film, Entering Reality, attracted attention at film festivals.
 In 1999, he founded the production company Die Filmmanufaktur with Oliver Weiss.
 In 2000, he made the short film Der Atemkünstler, for which he was nominated for the Talent award First Steps.

 In 2003, his first feature length film, Ganz und gar, which describes the life of a young leg amputee, was released in theaters.
 This was followed in 2004 by the drama Sommersturm (Summer Storm), which, according to Kreuzpaintner, resembles his own coming out as a young homosexual.
 In 2006, he wrote the screenplay for the film version of the youth novel Die Wolke.

 In 2007, Trade was releasted internationally.
 The film focuses on the subject of human trafficking, forced prostitution, and modern slavery.

 On October 9, 2008, Krabat, an adaptation of the youth novel of the same name by Otfried Preußler was released, starring Robert Stadlober, Daniel Brühl and David Kross.

 In 2009, Kreuzpaintner founded the production company Summerstorm Entertainment in Berlin.

 1978 – Christopher Rice, American author, born; an American author.
 Rice has written six best-selling novels: A Density of Souls, The Snow Garden, Light Before Day, Blind Fall, The Moonlit Earth, The Heavens Rise, and his latest book, The Vines, which was published in 2014..
-His parents are Anne Rice and the late poet Stan Rice; his aunt, Alice Borchardt, is a noted writer.
+His parents are Anne Rice, who died recently. and the late poet Stan Rice; his aunt, Alice Borchardt, is a noted writer.